Balladen om killen: Recording and composition

 Despite the musical composition, the song is best known for the lyrics.
 According to the book Tusen Svenska Klassiker, "Balladen om killen" was Lagerberg's attempt at a Swedish rewrite of Bob Dylan's "Like a Rolling Stone" (1965); "a compelling rock song" which featured "driving verses" about "moving out" and the "sexual freedom" and opportunities that open up with this.
 According to Kuhlin, Lagerberg largely "succeeds with the task", stating that the song is a "condensed epic" regarding a guy and "his fate, in this case Ramberg".
 The lyrics were largely inspired by Ramberg's own life, though it included several lines alluding to Lagerberg's own life, including lines about a getting a summoning to court because of possession of cannabis; this largely mirrors an incident in which Blom was busted with the drug in 1967, which resulted in headlines across the Swedish media.
 "Balladen om killen" is one of few songs written by Lagerberg in Swedish, as he considers English to be the language of rock.

 The lyrics follow a man walking down a country road recalling incidents which happened in the past, such as being cocky to his school teachers.
 The song alludes to falling in love with the girlfriend of Hans Lindberg, who was an acquaintance of Lagerberg and his tongue-in-cheek appearance in the song was intended as a joke against him.
 A reference to a woman who the narrator describes as having "large breasts and the common sense to keep quiet" was according to Kuhlin the most "dated aspect of the song", which by then was "written almost fifty years ago".
-The song also describes alcoholism among the narrator's social group, along with a line which alludes to the fact that the narrator is homosexual; Brandels and Wrigholm cite this as an example of the song being lyrically ahead of its time relative to what other writers were putting out then.
+The song also describes alcoholism among the narrator's social group, along with a line which alludes bringing gay men home; Brandels and Wrigholm cite this as an example of the song being lyrically ahead of its time relative to what other writers were putting out then.